 Take the Bull by the Horns

-πŸ—“οΈ Idiom: Take the Bull by the Horns (v)
+🗓️ Idiom: Take the Bull by the Horns (verb)

-• To deal with a difficult situation directly and with courage.
+• To deal with a difficult situation directly and confidently.

 🧠 Example Sentences

-• The team was falling behind, so she took the bull by the horns and restructured the entire process.
+• The project was behind schedule, so she took the bull by the horns and reorganized the team.

-• Instead of waiting for someone else to act, the CEO took the bull by the horns and addressed the conflict.
+• He took the bull by the horns and addressed the conflict head-on.

 1. Fill in the blank: